SCIFIHISTORY.NET

 The lovely Fay Gauthier stepped deep into the world of Science Fiction with a prominent role aboard 2016's Independents' Day, where she took charge in the role of President Raney.
 Gauthier was born on this day in ... well, a gentleman never tells!

 On this day in 1958 (in Canada), She Demons roared onto the silver screen.
-According to our friends at IMDB.com, here's the plot summary for the SciFi/Horror feature:
+Written (in part) and directed by Richard E. Cunha, the picture starred the lovely Irish McCalla, Tod Griffin, and Victor Sen Yung; and here's the plot summary from IMDB.com:

 "Heroic, but dull, Fred Maklin and beautiful, but spoiled, Jerrie Turner wash up on an uncharted tropical island.
 They are soon captured by ex-Nazi Colonel Osler, who also has imprisoned a bevy of beauty contest winners whom he allows to be whipped by his slavering Nazi storm troopers.
 He has, you see, been extracting some glandular substance from the girls to inject into his wife Mona, who suffered terrible facial disfigurement, in efforts to restore her beauty.
 Things get worse as the island is used for test bombing by the US Air Force."

 On this day in 1959, the U.S. enjoyed its theatrical run of The H-Man.
-The Japanese feature starred Yumi Shirakawa and Kenji Sahara, and here's the plot summary as provided by IMDB.com:
+Directed by Ishiro Honda, the Japanese feature starred Yumi Shirakawa, Kenji Sahara, and Akihiko Hhirata.
+Here's the plot summary as provided by IMDB.com:

 "When a narcotics deal goes sour and a suspect disappears, leaving only his clothes, Tokyo police question his wife and stake out the nightclub where she works.
 His disappearance stumps the police - until a young scientist appears who claims that H-Bomb tests in the Pacific, evidenced by a "ghost ship" that has turned up in the harbor, have created radioactive creatures - "H-Men" - who ooze like slime and dissolve anyone they touch."